Traveling in Rajasthan is a ton of fun but planning is essential because there is so much to see, do and experience.

 When to visit Jaisalmer

 The best times to visit Jaisalmer is during their winter, November through February.
 We visited in December over Christmas weekend.
 It was crowded in the Fort and the Havelis.
-We were told that desert safari were packed.
-Otherwise it was lively and the weather was perfect with warm days and cool morning & evenings.
+We were told that desert safari was packed.
+Otherwise, it was lively and the weather was perfect with warm days and cool morning & evenings.

 Possibly October and March may be bearable and less crowded.
 Besides those months, Jaisalmer would be extremely hot.